• 0161 696 6235

 The loss of a limb through amputation following an accident can be distressing and have life altering implications for the victim of an accident and their families.
 Our experienced and highly skilled amputation injury solicitors have helped thousands of clients across the UK to claim the compensation they deserve for a catastrophic injury.
 We know how to tackle proceedings with sensitivity and understanding, whilst keeping our clients’ rehabilitation needs at the forefront of our minds as well as the legal proceedings.
 By consulting medical experts and other professionals, we can ensure an appropriate level of compensation for all life altering injuries and ensure that our clients receive the compensation they require to secure the treatment, rehabilitation, care, equipment and accommodation that they need into the future.

-To discuss your potential amputation injury claim call us on 01616 966 229.
+We work with the Limbless Association, who are a charity dedicated to supporting amputees to live life fully and independently, so we have a great deal of expertise in this area.
+To discuss your potential amputation injury claim call us on 0161 696 6235.
 Alternatively, please fill out our online enquiry form and someone will contact you as soon as possible.

 Excellent4.6 score on Trustpilot